10 steps to map a customer journey for your service desk

 Now you know how customer journey mapping will benefit your organization, but where do you start?
 Before you start our interactive workshop or dive right into mapping your own customer journey, keep in mind these ten steps for an excellent customer journey map:

-1. Start with one customer journey
+1. Start with one journey

-2. Engage all parties that play a role in the journey
+2. Engage all relevant parties

 4. Create a persona